God of War Ragnarok Is Better Than Its Predecessor, But Less Memorable

 Try as you might, you can never really escape your past.
-That's what Kratos, God of War: Ragnarok's protagonist, tries to teach his son, but it's a lesson that's not just true for people -- it's true for games too.
+That's what Kratos, God of War: Ragnarok's protagonist, tries to teach his son Atreus.
+But it's a lesson that's not just true for people -- it's true for games too.
 Ragnarok has the formidable task of following up one of the best games of the PS4 generation in 2018's God of War.
-As a sequel, Ragnarok is a success.
-It's a grander tale with better visuals and deeper combat.
+As a sequel, God of War: Ragnarok is a success.
+It's a grander tale with better graphics and more-varied combat.
 But the shadow of God of War looms large, and Ragnarok lacks the originality and mystique that made its predecessor a once-in-a-generation delight.

-Should you play God of War: Ragnarok?
-Absolutely.
-Just be aware it may not hit you quite like God of War 2018 did.
+To be clear, you should absolutely play God of War: Ragnarok.
+It's outstanding.
+Just be aware it may not captivate you quite like God of War 2018 did.

 That was the unique allure of 2018's God of War.
 Why is the Ghost of Sparta chopping wood in a Midgard forest?
 How is that guy a loving husband and responsible dad?
 How did any of this happen?
 Learning the answers to these questions through a newly solemn and protective Kratos, while traversing completely foreign realms, made God of War far more meaningful than most AAA blockbusters.